Skip to Main Content

 Importance of...

-It is often the case that a research problem, even one assigned by your professor, interests you because it relates to a current issue in the news or it reflects something you have very recently experienced.
-Choosing a research problem that connects to current affairs is an excellent way to remain engaged in the topic because it's happening now and a definitive outcome has yet to play itself out.
-However, you could experience a number of problems if your topic focuses on a very recent issue or event, including the following:
+It is often the case that a research problem, even one assigned by your professor, interests you because it relates to a current issue in the news or social media or it reflects something you have experienced very recently.
+Choosing a research problem that connects to current affairs is an excellent way to remain engaged with the topic because it's happening now and a definitive outcome has yet to be determined.
+However, you could experience a number of problems if your topic focuses on a very recent issue or event, including any of the following:

-1. It can be difficult to find scholarly sources and, as a consequence, your study may be considered less rigorous and valid because it does not cite research studies that provide in-depth analysis of the topic.
+1. It can be difficult to find scholarly sources and, as a consequence, your study may be considered less rigorous and valid because it does not cite research studies that provide in-depth analysis to support your arguments.

 2. Examination of a very recent event or issue may force you to draw upon historical precedents in order to frame the research problem effectively.
-As a consequence, though, the scholarly sources supporting your paper end up being more about the historical precedents than the current research problem.
+As a consequence, the scholarly sources supporting your arguments end up being more about the historical precedents than the current research problem.

-3. The consequences or results of a current event or issue have yet to be determined and, therefore, any conclusions or recommendations presented in your paper may be rendered less relevant as things unfold.
+3. The consequences or results of a current event or issue have yet to be determined and, therefore, any conclusions or recommendations presented in your paper may be rendered less relevant as things unfold into an indeterminate future.

 4. A current issue or event is rarely a static unit of analysis; it is more like a moving target.
-Given this, it can be difficult to focus on a specific research problem related to the topic you've chosen to investigate because its relevance or importance may diminish over time due to unforeseen circumstances, while at the same time, new and significant topics may emerge instead.
+Given this, it can be challenging to focus on a specific research problem related to the topic because its relevance or importance may diminish over time due to evolving circumstances or unforeseen situations, while at the same time, new and significant issues worthy of investigation may emerge instead that are outside the scope of the original problem.

 Booth, Wayne C. The Craft of Research.
 Fourth edition.
 Chicago, IL: The University of Chicago Press, 2016; Wang, Gabe T. and Keumjae Park.
 Student Research and Report Writing: From Topic Selection to the Complete Paper.
 Malden, MA: Wiley Blackwell, 2016.